 Fits all the following models listed below from 1982 to EARLY 1989 - 6 CYLINDER 300SE 300SEL, and 8 CYLINDER 380SE 380SEC 380SEL 420SEL 500SEC 500SEL 560SEC 560SEL

-This is a new Ignition steering lock assembly with a new tumbler key assembly and electrical switch installed with instructions.
+This is a new Ignition steering lock assembly with a new tumbler key assembly installed with instructions.
 We include Kent's manual on steering lock removal and install for your reference.
 When you receive the steering lock you will note a hole in the side of the housing.
 This is the exact same assembly that is made for the diesel cars that have a small vacuum switch mounted to this hole.
 Since you have a gas car this switch is not needed.
+No electrical switch is included.
+See related products below to order separately.

 If you have a W126 with a transmission that you can not get out of gear until you turn the key (transmission lock out) then you will need to order the newer unit we sell.
 See related products below: